Belly Buster Helps Shape of Things to Come

 Pick your MUFA: Florida avocado, Hass avocado

-A serving equals: 1/4 cup
+A serving equal: 1/4 cup

 Use them like this: Slice and serve with a salad or any entrée; mash with lime juice, salt, and pepper and serve with chips; chop and fold into store-bought salsa

-A serving equals: 10 large olives or 2 tablespoons of tapenade
+A serving equals 10 large olives or 2 tablespoons of tapenade

-Pick your MUFA: Dark or semisweet chocolate chips, shavings, or chunks
+Pick your MUFA: Dark or semisweet chocolate chips, shavings, or chunks.

-A serving equals: 1/4 cup
+A serving equal: 1/4 cup

 Belly Bloat … Foods to Avoid

-While there are many foods that are touted for their advantageous impact on flatter abdominals, there’s a flip side of the coin, too.
+While many foods are touted for their advantageous impact on flatter abdominals, there’s a flip side.
 Certain foods and beverages have been shown to directly counteract your efforts to reduce belly fat, contributing to the dreaded “spare tire” we all want to avoid.
 Below, we’ve compiled a listing of these abdominal adversaries.
 If you must indulge in any of these, remember that moderation (and portion size) is key.

 Excessive Amounts of Carbohydrates

-Empty Calorie Foods (sugar alcohol, fried foods)
+Empty Calorie Foods (sugar, alcohol, fried foods)

 While they may taste great, these high-carb treats aren’t doing you any favors in the abdominal department.
-Avoid any foods that are high in carbohydrates or sodium, such as sweets, candy, and greasy fast foods.
+Avoid foods high in carbohydrates or sodium, such as sweets, candy, and greasy fast foods.
 Fried foods digest slower and can cause you to feel bloated.

-When you chew you swallow air.
+When you chew, you swallow air.
 This air gets trapped in your GI Tract and causes gas and bloating.
-Whitening gum usually includes a Sodium Carbonate Peroxyhydrate which increases the amount of oxygen and creates more gas, bloating, and belly expansion.
+Whitening gum usually includes a Sodium Carbonate Peroxyhydrate, which increases the amount of oxygen and creates more gas, bloating, and belly expansion.